T.TAO

 } AAPLVertex;

-In MSL, SIMD types are commonly used.
+In MSL, SIMD types are very commonly used.
 SIMD stands for Single Instruction, Multiple Data.
-These vector types enable parallel computation—a single instruction can process multiple data elements simultaneously, improving computational efficiency.
-Compared to ordinary vector types, the main difference lies in performance optimization for parallel computation.
-SIMD vector types can process multiple data elements in parallel with a single instruction, so they can significantly improve performance in large-scale data processing scenarios.
-Modern GPUs and CPUs typically have hardware support for SIMD instruction sets, allowing full utilization of hardware acceleration.
+These vector types can perform parallel computing, meaning a single instruction can process multiple data elements simultaneously, thereby improving computational efficiency.
+Compared to regular vector types, their differences are mainly reflected in performance optimization for parallel computing.
+SIMD vector types can process multiple data elements in parallel within a single instruction, so they can significantly improve performance in large-scale data processing scenarios.
+Furthermore, modern GPUs and CPUs usually have hardware support for SIMD instruction sets, allowing full utilization of hardware acceleration.

 References: